 Juvenile Ankylosing Spondylitis (JAS) in Children

-What is juvenile ankylosing spondylitis?Juvenile ankylosing spondylitis is a type of arthritis.
-It affects the spine and the places where the muscles, tendons, and ligaments are attached to bone.
+What is juvenile ankylosing spondylitis in children?Juvenile ankylosing spondylitis is a type of arthritis.
+It affects children in the spine and the places where the muscles, tendons, and ligaments are attached to bone.
 Ankylosing means stiff or rigid.
 Spondyl means spine.
 Itis refers to inflammation.
 JAS affects boys and men more than girls and women.
-It usually occurs between the ages of 17 and 35.
+It usually happens between the ages of 17 and 35.
 JAS is a long-term (chronic) condition.
 Some people will have periods of time in which the disease is not active or mild (remission).
 Others will have more symptoms ongoing.

-What causes juvenile ankylosing spondylitis?Researchers do not know the exact cause.
+What causes juvenile ankylosing spondylitis in a child?Researchers do not know the exact cause.
 It tends to run in families.
 A gene marker called HLA-B27 is found in almost all Caucasians and half of of African Americans who have the disease.
 But only a very small number of people with the marker will develop the disease.
 Because of this, researchers don’t fully know if the gene marker increases the risk for the disease.

 A child may be more at risk for JAS if he or she has: